Pub-Dev/Mellon.MultiTenant/README.md

 ## Extras

-We know that settings can be changed all the time, but in order to get our applications running on with the latest settings we need to restart the application, it caused downtime and its not very practical.
-Keeping that in mind, we added also an endpoint that when called will refresh all the settings for the all the tenants or for a specific tenant:
+We know that settings can be changed all the time, but to get our applications running on with the latest settings we need to restart the application, it caused downtime and it's not very practical.
+Keeping that in mind, we added also an endpoint that when called will refresh all the settings for all the tenants or a specific tenant:

 - `/refresh-settings`
 - `/refresh-settings/{tenantName}`